carloscerlira/Schrodinger-equation-numerical-solution/README.md

 observed in the lab experiment was found:
 ![Imgur Image](https://imgur.com/CkuyFCc.png)
 # Documentation
-* In the main.pdf file contains a brief explanation of the problem and details about the implementation.
+* The main.pdf file contains a brief explanation of the problem and details about the implementation.
 * In the main.cpp file you can find the program